Going to Production

 AgentRun-specific: NAS / OSS mounts

-AgentRunFilesystemSpec is the only backend that natively supports multiple sandbox instances mounting the same directory (via NAS).
+AgentRunFilesystemSpec is the only sandbox filesystem that natively supports multiple sandbox instances mounting the same directory (via NAS).
 When the business case is “one user sees the same workspace across different sessions”, AgentRun + NAS is more efficient than re-hydrating snapshots every time:

 .filesystem(new AgentRunFilesystemSpec()